isaacnmm/pestpolicy-hugo2XX/content/posts/best-shoes-for-box-jumps/index.md

 Related:
 Best Shoes for Plyometrics
-## Review:� 7 Best Shoes for Box Jumps
+## Review: 7 Best Shoes for Box Jumps
 ### [1.
 Reebok Men's Nano X1 Cross Trainer](https://www.amazon.com/dp/B08W5NGZCN/?tag=p-policy-20)- Shoes for Box Jumps
 If youre looking for an all-around sneaker that will allow you to do box jumps plus other workouts pick the Nano X1.
 This is one of the best shoes For CrossFit and Insanity.
 It will take you through various exercises without getting a biting.